prismicio-community/optimized-dev-rsc/README.md

 ## Tour

-🐔 Risc, the React Server Chicken (”RSC” — get it? did you get it??), will be your guide throughout the challenge.
+🐔 Risc, the *R*eact *S*erver *C*hicken (”RSC” — get it? did you get it??), will be your guide throughout the challenge.
 If you see her throughout the code in your project, she’s there to give you a hint or explain some concepts.
 You might even see a few 🥚 eggs to give you ideas on how to take the app further.

 You’ll start with a standard Next.js app created using `create-next-app` with the following additions: